Peterson Named ACC Player of the Year

 The No. 21/20 Orange open ACC Tournament action on Thursday night when they take on the winner of North Carolina and Pittsburgh.
 The second-round contest will tipoff at 8 p.m. at the HTC Center in Conway, S.C.
 The game will be shown locally on tape delay on the YES Network and will available live on ACC Network Extra.

 Be a part of the 2017-18 season, order season tickets today! $75 for general admission and $125 for courtside tickets.
-One can purchase tickets here.
+Purchase tickets online.